 Beginning in February, Hulu lowered its pricing for its most popular plan from $7.99 to $5.99 per month.
 Hulu’s announcement came one week after Netflix said it would raise the price of its most popular plan from $10.99 to $12.99 per month.

 Hulu also offers a live TV option with Hulu on-demand for $45 per month.

-Disney+ will launch on November 12th costing subscribers $6.99 per month; half the price of Netflix.
-Besides a huge collection of films from Disney Animation, Pixar, Marvel, and Lucasfilm, subscribers will have access to 25 episodic series from Disney and Fox.
+Disney+ will launch on November 12th, costing subscribers $6.99 per month, half the price of Netflix.
+Besides a vast collection of films from Disney Animation, Pixar, Marvel, and Lucasfilm, subscribers will have access to 25 episodic series from Disney and Fox.

 Clown Co.
 History